Jens-sys/COVID-19-seminar-appendix/README.md

 Dataset 4; Aggregated simulation: Dataset containing the national aggregate of the simulation.
 This dataset contains data for figure 2.

+Dataset 5; Sensitivity analysis: Dataset containing estimated values of equation 6 for different weights of the variable 'business_closure'.
+This dataset contains data for figure 3 and for appendix figure 5 - 6.

 Do-file: This is the do-file used in the project.
 Please note, that this do-file is created with inspiration from the online repository provided in [Hsiang (2020)].